polsys/ennemi/docs/what-is-entropy.md

 It is pretty obvious that the $X$ and $Y$ variables are related.
 Specifically, $Y$ seems to be the absolute value of $X$ added with some noise.
-Yet the correlation coefficient between the two is close to 0.
+Yet the classical Pearson correlation coefficient between the two is close to 0.
-This is because the Pearson coefficient is designed only to detect linear correlations.
+This is because it is designed only to detect linear correlations.

+If, and only if, the variables $X$ and $Y$ are independent, their mutual information is zero.
+This makes MI a test for independence.

+MI is not affected by monotonic transformations of the variables $X$ and $Y$.
+(In technical terms, it is invariant under measurable bijections with measurable inverse.
+Under sufficient symmetry, piecewise bijectivity is enough.)

+Additionally, MI is always non-negative (save for estimation errors) and $\mathrm{MI}(X; Y) = \mathrm{MI}(Y; X)$.

 Because MI does not depend on the type of correlation, it is very suitable for exploring the dependencies between variables.